syz51/fundamental-analysis-system/docs/design-decisions/DD-011_AGENT_CHECKPOINT_SYSTEM.md

 ### Integration Points

+**Integration with L1 Memory**: When checkpoint is saved, L1 working memory is snapshotted to Redis secondary for crash recovery.
+See [DD-016: L1 Memory Durability](DD-016_L1_MEMORY_DURABILITY.md) for details.

 1. **Base Agent Class**: Add checkpoint hook called after each subtask completes
 2. **Lead Coordinator**: On analysis resume, check for checkpoint; restore if exists
 3. **L1 Cache**: Implement `dump()` and `restore()` methods for working memory snapshot